ducandu/spygame/docs/adding_more_things_to_our_platformer.rst

 *View->Views and Toolbars->Tilesets/Objects/Layers/Properties/Main Toolbar/Tools* panels all checked to make these visible in your editor.

 We go to the Layers panel and make all layers invisible, except for the collision layer and the background layer.
-We will also move up the collision layer to the first position in the layers list for better visibility purposes.
+We will also move up the collision layer to the first position in the layers list for better visibility purposes by using the highlighted up-arrow in the image below.
 Note that the position in the list of layers in the Layers panel has no effect on the actual render order in the game.
-The render order is determined by the custom property render_order (int) for each layer (which has do_render=true) and defaults to 50:
+The render order is determined by the custom property render_order (int) for each layer (that has do_render set to true) and defaults to a value of 50:

 .. image:: tutorial/advanced/002_moving_layers_up_and_down.png
     :alt: Moving layers up and down